Gunsmoke: Transition from radio to television

-Transition from radio to TV

-When Gunsmoke was adapted for television in 1955, contrary to a campaign to persuade the network, the network was not interested in bringing either Conrad or his radio costars to the television medium.
-Conrad's weight was rumored to be a deciding factor.
-Denver Pyle was also considered for the role, as was Raymond Burr, who was ultimately also seen as too heavy for the part.
+In recasting the role of Matt Dillon, Denver Pyle was considered for the role, as was Raymond Burr, who was ultimately also seen as too heavy for the part.
 Charles Warren, television Gunsmoke's first director, said, "His voice was fine, but he was too big.
 When he stood up, his chair stood with him."
 It has long been rumored that John Wayne was offered the role of Matt Dillon; according to Dennis Weaver's comments on the 50th Anniversary DVD, disc one, episode "Hack Prine", John Wayne was never even considered for the role; to have done so would have been preposterous, since Wayne was a top movie leading man.
 The belief that Wayne was asked to star is disputed by Warren.
 Although he agrees Wayne encouraged Arness to take the role, Warren says, "I hired Jim Arness on the strength of a picture he's done for me ...
 I never thought for a moment of offering it to Wayne."

-According to Thomas "Duke" Miller, a TV and movie celebrity expert, this story was told to him by legendary actor James Stewart: "Jimmy said he was in the office with Charles Warren when Mr. Wayne came in.
+According to Thomas "Duke" Miller, a television and movie celebrity expert, this story was told to him by legendary actor James Stewart: "Jimmy said he was in the office with Charles Warren when Mr. Wayne came in.
 Mr. Warren asked Wayne if he knew James Arness, and Mr. Wayne said yes.
-Mr. Warren told Mr. Wayne about the transition of the show from radio to TV, and Mr. Wayne readily agreed that James Arness would be a terrific choice for the part of Matt Dillon.
+Mr. Warren told Mr. Wayne about the transition of the show from radio to television, and Mr. Wayne readily agreed that James Arness would be a terrific choice for the part of Matt Dillon.
 I have no reason to doubt the story, because Jimmy absolutely knew everybody."

-In the end, the primary roles were all recast, with Arness as Marshal Matt Dillon (on the recommendation of Wayne, who also introduced the pilot), Dennis Weaver as Chester Goode, Milburn Stone as Dr. G. "Doc" Adams (later Galen "Doc" Adams), and Amanda Blake as Miss Kitty Russell.
-Macdonnell became the associate producer of the TV show and later the producer.
+In the end, the primary roles were all recast, with Arness as Marshal Matt Dillon (on the recommendation of Wayne, who also introduced the pilot), Dennis Weaver as Chester Goode, Milburn Stone as Dr. G. "Doc" Adams (the G. later specified as standing for Galen), and Amanda Blake as Miss Kitty Russell.
+Macdonnell became the associate producer of the television show and later the producer.
 Meston was head writer.